-IX.
-Conclusions, Issues and Next Steps
+X. Conclusions, Issues and Next Steps

-Much progress has been made in the ten years that the Council has been in existence towards the regional goal of maintaining a high level of flood protection for the American Bottom area.
+Much progress has been made in the eleven years that the Council has been in existence towards the regional goal of maintaining a high level of flood protection for the American Bottom area.
 Doing so is a regional priority and the Council has acted with a great sense of urgency, commitment, and cooperation in conceiving major improvements to the flood protection system.
-That process reached important milestones last year with the completion of all of the 100-Year Level of Protection Projects and the submittals of all of the certification packages.
+That process reached important milestones in February 2018 with the completion of all of the 100-Year Level of Protection Projects and the submittals of all of the certification packages.